Jewelry Studio of Hans Meevis

 Then I insert some round copper wire into the tubing.

-Then I draw the wire/tubing down until they become tight.
+Then I draw the wire-tubing combo down until they become tight.
 In this case the tubing was 3mm and it then was drawn down to 2.5mm.
 An extreme example of this can be found here under Composite Metals

 Then I pre-roll the tubing in my roller, to make it semi-square.
 I am careful to keep the seam on one flat face.
 That way if I do file it open later, the other sides will have no join.
 It is not essential though, as the following shape of the pendant will show.